pebble-dev/pebble-dev.github.io/_posts/2018-02-15-rebble-web-services.md

 For right now, we plan to have a couple of options.
 The first option, as I mentioned, is to pay nothing at all: if you don't, you'll still get access to your Rebble account, the app store, timeline, and CloudPebble.
-Alternatively, while the exact numbers are up in the air, we expect that for around two dollars per month not only will you be helping keep rebble alive for everyone, but you will get everything that we can provide -- weather, dictation, and the rest of the Rebble services keeping your beloved watch ticking.
+Alternatively, while the exact numbers are up in the air, we expect that for around two dollars per month not only will you be helping keep Rebble alive for everyone, but you will get everything that we can provide -- weather, dictation, and the rest of the Rebble services keeping your beloved watch ticking.